 The Manning Entrance State Park is situated on the NSW Mid North Coast and comprises lands surrounding and including the Manning River's southern entrance at Old Bar.
 The 487 hectare site runs from Old Bar to the southern side of the Manning River's northern entrance at Manning Point and features a caravan park, primitive camping ground, sporting fields and historic airstrip.
-Over recent years the lands at Farquhar Inlet and Manning Point have been the most successful breeding and fledgling sites in the state for the endangered shore bird the Little Tern (Sterna albifrons).
+Over recent years the lands at Farquhar Spit, Old Bar Spit, Farquhar Inlet, Farquhar Spitand Manning Point have been one of the most successful breeding and fledgling sites in NSW for the Migratory and Endangered Shorebird - the Little Tern (Sterna albifrons).

 BBQs - electric (Manning Point and Old Bar), beach 4WD, beach and estuary fishing, caravan park (Old Bar), primitive camping ground (Farquhar Park, 4x4/boat access only), historic airstrip, picnic areas, skate park, sports fields, swimming pool.

 There is plenty to do at Manning Entrance State Park with its unspoilt beaches, bushwalking opportunities and primitive camping grounds.
-Have a go at lawn bowls, tennis or kiteboarding at Old Bar or try to catch the fish of the day at either the beach or estuary area.
+Have a go at tennis or kiteboarding at Old Bar or try to catch the fish of the day at either the beach or estuary area.
 Explore the beach by four wheel drive or check out the local cafes and restaurants for a bite to eat.
 Other activities include: skating, surfing, swimming, trekking.